jethrojones/website/_notes/SchoolX Book Study.md

 ![Design Thinking](http://images.weserv.nl/?url={{ site.url }}/assets/sxbs-design.png&w=450&output=jpg&q=65)

-You'll learn how to resign your school for yourself, and prioritize your most important actions.
+You'll learn how to redesign your school for yourself, and prioritize your most important actions.
 ![Eisenhower matrix](http://images.weserv.nl/?url={{ site.url }}/assets/sxbs-matrix.png&w=450&output=jpg&q=65)

-You'll learn how to support your teachers without your saboteurs getting in the way of their success.
+You'll learn how to support your teachers without your saboteurs getting in the way of success.
 ![Pq leadership](http://images.weserv.nl/?url={{ site.url }}/assets/pq-leadership.png&w=450&output=jpg&q=65)

 You'll learn how to support your students to be "enrolled" in school, not just engaged in the technology sitting in front of them.

 Of course, we'll be talking about AI, too, but we're not talking about technology for technology's sake!
 We'll focus on creating an AI tool to help you speak in your own voice, to save you a ton of time as a leader.

-We are going to focus on the intersection of AI and Leadership, with a focus on leadership, and using AI as a tool to help us reach that level.
+We are going to explore the intersection of AI and leadership, focusing on leadership while leveraging AI as a tool to help us reach that level.

 And you'll learn how to  *partner* with parents, so instead of worrying about which group is going to get upset next, you have an established and clear focus for committees, communities, and fundraising efforts.

-And here's the thing, it doesn't matter what kind of school you have, this book study will help you transform your school to meet the needs of the people that are actually there in front of you!
+And here's the thing, it doesn't matter what kind of school you have, this book study will help you transform your school to meet the needs of the people who are actually there in front of you!

-I want you to get a clear idea of what life can be like in the future if you start intentionally planning your
+I want you to get a clear idea of what life can be like in the future if you start intentionally planning your days, weeks, and months.

 | Go From...                    |     |                                                            ...To |
 | :---------------------------- | --- | ---------------------------------------------------------------: |